Cycling74/rnbo.unity.audioplugin/README.md

 # RNBO Unity Audio Plugin

-This is experimental software, use at your own risk.
+This is experimental software, use at your own risk, and know that anything in this repository could change in the future.

 Here we implement a Native Audio Plugin for Unity as well as a helper object that facilitates working with that plugin.

 After following the steps below, learn more about working with [RNBO in Unity](docs/GUIDE.md).